 If I’ve learned anything, I’ve learned that big money only cares about one thing: more money.
 Their interests are always against ours.
 They can always afford to hire expensive lawyers that argue the rules don’t apply to them.
 That's why rich people get short sentences for criminal activity, or are not prosecuted at all.
 But working people are usually left fending for ourselves and often the law is heavy handed for those without adequate representation.
 My litigation experience taught me that it takes an army of people willing to stand up and demand our rights, and justice, for all of us.
 We need more public servants willing to fight that fight for us.
 We may be the underdog in this fight, but not for long.
 The 99% is awakening and knows that we must demand justice for ourselves and our families.

-The incumbent opposes Medicare for All, and has said so publicly.
-He's said "no" to going green renewable energy by 2030.
-He's said no to improving our lives.
+The incumbent has represented this district for 30 years.
+He opposes Medicare for All, and has said so publicly.
+He's said "no" to going green renewable energy by 2030 and the Green New Deal.
+He's said no to improving our lives and is out of touch with the constituents.
 I'm sick and tired of waiting for him to fight for my son's future.
 So I decided to do it myself.

 We need strong representation in Congress willing to speak truth to power and address the crises of our time.
 Representation that will fight end the influence of big money.
 Big corporations and lobbyists ought to never, ever, influence any legislative decision.
 I want to work to build a system that listens to the People.
 One that only cares about protecting and empowering all of us.
 One that prioritizes investing in Americans first, not the endless wars, not the banks, but the People.